pattern

 masivo

-Ex: The ancient castle was built massive stone walls , standing strong for centuries .El antiguo castillo fue construido con muros de piedra **masivos**, resistiendo durante siglos.
+Ex: The ancient castle was built with massive stone walls , standing strong for centuries .El antiguo castillo fue construido con muros de piedra **masivos**, resistiendo durante siglos.

 miniature